AnharHussainMiah/grind/README.md

 Compared to modern build tools such as **cargo** and **npm** Java build tools feel outdated and overly complex, and they seem to be relegated to the background only to be used by the IDE or CI/CD tooling.

 **grind** is a hassle free, Rust powered CLI designed to remove the friction and improve the DX compared to the current set of Java build tools such as **Maven** and **Gradle**.
-Are you tired of fighting and wasting time with these complex build tools?
-Then maybe it's time to try a new alternative!
+Are you tired of fighting and wasting time with these complex build tools and really heavy IDEs?
+Then maybe it's time to try a new alternative! `grind` is perfect for those who prefer "batteries included" CLIs toolchains and lightweight editors such as Visual Studio Code, VIM/Emacs etc.

 **grind** simplifies your project workflow by introducing the **`grind.yml`** manifest, providing a single consistent source of truth for all your projects.
 Write less XML or build configurations, manage builds more efficiently, and get back to writing code!